OfficeDev/office-js-docs-pr/docs/outlook/add-mobile-support.md

 ### Compose mode and appointments

 Currently, add-ins in Outlook Mobile only support activation when reading messages.
 Add-ins are not activated when composing messages or when viewing or composing appointments.
-However, there are a couple of exceptions:
+However, there are two exceptions:

 1. Online meeting provider integrated add-ins can be activated in Appointment Organizer mode.
 For more about this exception (including available APIs), refer to [Create an Outlook mobile add-in for an online-meeting provider](online-meeting.md#available-apis).
 1. Add-ins that log appointment notes and other details to customer relationship management (CRM) or note-taking services can be activated in Appointment Attendee mode.
 For more about this exception (including available APIs), refer to [Log appointment notes to an external application in Outlook mobile add-ins](mobile-log-appointments.md#available-apis).